amkokot/GwentVision/README.md

 dotnet run --project tests/GwentCompanion.Tests/GwentCompanion.Tests.csproj -c Release -- --contributor-validation-regression
 ```

 Contributors add the expected behavior and test evidence for their own changes.
 After a case is committed, the validation runners discover it automatically.
 GitHub repeats these checks for pull requests and performs a ClamAV malware sweep before release.
-Detector evidence must be reviewed and anonymized; the full workflow and privacy rules are in the contributor guide.

 ## Open directions